Abortion Surgery FAQ

 Am I eligible to undergo abortion procedures?

-Abortion surgery can only be performed on any pregnant woman who is:
+Abortion surgery can only be performed on a pregnant woman who fulfils the following criteria:

 - She is a citizen/permanent resident of Singapore, or the wife of a citizen/permanent resident of Singapore.